Kurse (comics): Waziria

 Waziria is a Dark Elf witch of the Dove Gut Tribe in Svartalfheim.

-When Malekith escaped from his imprisonment and attacked his village, he cut off Waziria's left arm when using her as a hostage when Thor and his fellow Asgardians arrived.
-After recuperating, Waziria joined up with the League of Realms to hunt down Malekith.
+When Malekith escaped from his imprisonment and attacked his village, he cut off Waziria's left arm and took her hostage until she is rescued by Thor.
+After recuperating, Waziria works with the League of Realms to hunt down Malekith.

-When the League of Realms split, only Waziria remained with Thor.
-During a meeting with the Dark Elf ruling council called the Council of the Unhallowed, Thor accused Waziria of being the traitor and that she gave Malekith the information to stay one step ahead of him, only for both to learn that it was Thor himself who had been bugged.
-Malekith then makes himself known.
-Before Malekith can kill Thor, the League of Realms showed up to help fight Malekith.
-The Council of the Unhallowed made the decision to side with Malekith.
-When the Congress of the Worlds planned to have Malekith rule Svartalfheim after he is done with his life sentence in Nastrond Prison, Malekith made Waziria his proxy while Malekith named Scumtongue his senator for the Congress of the Worlds.
+When the League of Realms split, only Waziria remains with Thor.
+During a meeting with the Dark Elf ruling council called the Council of the Unhallowed, Thor falsely accuses Waziria of being a traitor working with Malekith.
+Waziria and the Council of the Unhallowed later side with Malekith, who gives Algrim's armor to Waziria.

-After stripping Algrim of his armor, Malekith transformed Waziria into the new Kurse while Algrim takes Waziria's place in Nastrond Prison.

-During the "War of the Realms" storyline, Kurse was present with Malekith as he begins his invasion of Midgard.
-She and Enchantress fight She-Hulk and Ghost Rider until Jane Foster slams Skidbladnir into Enchantress.
-After the Queen of Angels has no knowledge on why her soldier Fernande sided with Spider-Man and the League of Realms, Malekith states that he is leaving Kurse to assist her.
-In London, Volstagg controls the Destroyer Armor to defeat Kurse.

 Powers and abilities

 Kurse possesses a number of superhuman attributes because he is a dark elf and has been mystically augmented.
 Kurse's main advantage is his strength - which originally was a close match to Thor's, but since then his strength was quadrupled in comparison to Thor's.
 He also has enchanted armor that has been fused to his skin by the Beyonder.
 Kurse is now almost totally invulnerable, except to iron, like all dark elves.
 Kurse can also track his opponents over thousands of miles and can see past illusions and disguises.
-His enchanted armor is living and sentient and allows Kurse to see everything around him.
+His enchanted armor is sentient and allows Kurse to see everything around him.

 Waziria can perform magic spells.
 She also possesses Algrim's abilities when she dons the Kurse armor.